2nd Patient Empowerment World Congress 2026 Europe

 • Improving the quality and engagement levels of remote interactions.

-• Addressing the digital divide to ensure equitable access for all patients, regardless of their technical proficiency or resources.
+• Addressing the digital divide to ensure equitable access for all patients

 • How are genetic and data insights currently being used to tailor individual treatments?